Last Updated on

 Stovepipe Wells is about 30 minutes from Furnace Creek.
 There is a general store, restaurant, and some lodging/camping options.
 It is also a fun place to explore and with significantly fewer people than Furnace Creek.

-About halfway between Furnace Creek and Stovepipe Wells you will find the turnoff for Salt Creek, home to an extremely rare species of pupfish that survives in a salty and warm (up to 90 degrees in the summer) creek.
+About halfway between Furnace Creek and Stovepipe Wells you will find the turnoff for Salt Creek.
+It is home to an extremely rare species of pupfish that survives in a salty and warm (up to 90 degrees in the summer) creek.
 The fish are most active in the spring when they are busy mating.
-A 1/2 mile boardwalk runs alongside the side of the creek, making it easy to spot the fish.
+A 1/2 mile boardwalk runs alongside the side of the creek, making it easy to spot these special fish.

 Located 54 miles north of Furnace Creek is Scotty’s Castle, an elaborate mansion built truly out in the middle of nowhere in the 1920s.
 Living history tours are offered by costumed park rangers.
 The park’s Junior Ranger handbook has a scavenger hunt for the kids to complete while at the “castle.”